-Peeing in the pool might sound relatively harmless, particularly as a pool has chlorine and filters to keep the water clean, and after all, it is mostly water anyway isn’t it!
-But it is definitely not a good idea as urine can react with chlorine to produce unpleasant chemical compounds such as chloramines and also reduce the amount of chlorine in the pool that is available to deal with any germs and other contaminants.
+Peeing in the pool might sound relatively harmless, particularly as a pool has chlorine and filters to keep the water clean but it is definitely not a good idea.
+Urine can react with chlorine to produce unpleasant chemical compounds such as chloramines and also reduce the amount of free chlorine in the pool that is available to deal with any germs and other contaminants.

 For many years it was always believed that urine in healthy people is completely sterile but scientists have now shown that to be a myth.
-Urine normally does contain bacteria so urine is not sterile after all.
+Urine normally does contain bacteria so urine is not sterile after all as this link to an article from the Journal of Clinical Microbiology shows – Urine Is Not Sterile.

 Does chlorine kill pee germs?

-Chlorine does a good job of killing any germs that may exist in urine, which is good news.
-However, chlorine gets used up quickly dealing with urine so the chlorine levels will fall leaving less available to deal with other bacteria.
+Chlorine and other chemicals used in pool domestic and public pools do a good job of killing any germs that may exist in urine that is left by swimmers, which is good news.
+However, chlorine and other pool chemicals get used up quickly dealing with urine so the chlorine levels will fall leaving less available to deal with other bacteria.

-The not so good news is that urine and chlorine can react together to produce trichloramine and cyanogen chloride, both of which can be inhaled by bathers and in some circumstances can cause problems.
+The not-so-good news of what happens when you pee in the pool is that urine and chlorine create a chemical reaction to produce trichloramine and cyanogen chloride, both of which can be inhaled by bathers and in some circumstances can cause health problems, particularly those with respiratory conditions that may bring on an asthma attack.

 Advice from the CDC